synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

 ### Source Code Walk-through (SNAPpy script [nv_settings.py](snappyImages/nv_settings.py))
 The following code walk-through intersperses commentary with source code.

-This script won’t do anything by itself – it is a helper script, intended to be imported and called by other SNAPpy scripts.
+This script won’t do anything by itself – it is a *helper script*, intended to be imported and called by other SNAPpy scripts.

 ```python
 # Copyright (C) 2014 Synapse Wireless, Inc.